Professional Context

 💡 Expert Advice & Considerations

-Don't waste time using Perplexity to generate generic lesson plans - instead, use it to analyze specific student learning outcomes and develop targeted interventions.
+One of the worst things you can do is lean on this tool to generate generic lesson plans - instead, use it to analyze specific student learning outcomes and develop targeted interventions.

 Advanced Prompt Library